 A biography of the wonderful Regency novelist Jane Austen

 |Jane Austen was born on the 16th of December 1775.
-She was daughter of George and Cassandra Austen and she had six brothers and one sister.
+She was daughter of George and Cassandra Austen, and she had six brothers and one sister.
 She was especially close to her sister, Cassandra, who was two years older than her.
-Jane grew up in the village of Steventon in Hampshire, where her father was the rector for the local Anglican parishes. |
+Jane grew up in the rectory in the village of Steventon in Hampshire, UK, where her father was the rector for the local Anglican parishes. |

-Jane spent her time as a young woman helping to run the family home, playing the pianoforte, attending church, visiting neighbours and dancing in assemblies.
-It was at one of these dances that Jane began a flirtation with Tom Lefroy, an Irish relative of Jane’s friend Mrs. Anne Lefroy, who lived at Ashe Rectory.
-Tom was taking a break from his law studies in London when he met Jane and he eventually became a noted politician.
-Although Jane never married, she did once accept a proposal from Harris Bigg-Wither, the brother of her friends Catherine and Alethea, only to turn him down the next day.
-Cassandra too was unlucky in love as Tom Fowle, the man she was engaged to, died after catching an illness in the West Indes, where he had gone as a chaplain to his regiment.
+Jane spent her time as a young woman helping to run the family home, playing the piano-forte, attending church, visiting neighbours and dancing in assemblies.
+It was at one of these dances that Jane began a flirtation with Tom Lefroy, an Irish relative of Jane’s friend Mrs. Anne Lefroy.
+Mrs. Anne Lefroy lived at Ashe Rectory, which is situated in a village near Steventon.
+Tom was taking a break from his law studies in London when he met Jane.
+However, there is no evidence that he ever proposed to her.
+He returned to his uncle’s house in London to continue his studies, and would go on to marry another woman and become a noted politician.

-Alongside the typical actives of a Regency rector’s daughter, Jane continued her budding career as an author.
+Alongside the typical activities of a Regency rector’s daughter, Jane continued her budding career as an author.
 Her next epistolary story, Lady Susan, gave a witty account of a manipulative woman, paving the way for the social dramas of her later novels which often feature social climbing and manipulative characters cast in a humorous light.
 Elinor and Marianne, the story that would later become Sense and Sensibility, also began as a series of letters penned by Jane around 1789.

 When George Austen retired from the ministry in 1801, Jane moved to Bath with her father, mother and Cassandra.
-In 1805 her father died after a short illness.
+In 1805 Jane’s father died after a short illness.
 Mrs. Austen and her daughters were not left well off and spent the next few years moving from place to place, living in either the homes of various family members or in rented flats.

 It was whilst living at Chawton that Jane started to anonymously publish her works.
-Between 1811 and 1816 Sense and Sensibility, Pride and Prejudice, Mansfield Park and Emma were published.
+Between 1811 and 1816, Sense and Sensibility, Pride and Prejudice, Mansfield Park and Emma were published.

 In 1816, aged 41, Jane became terminally ill.
 Whilst the cause of her death is not known for sure, many people think that it may have been due to Addison’s disease — a debilitating condition arising from problems with the adrenal gland.
 Despite her illness, she continued her writing, starting a new novel called The Brothers, which would be published unfinished after her death as Sanditon.